Why Your Dishwasher Smells?

 Clogged Air Gaps

-If the air gaps are preventing or blocking the water waste in the appliance, it will cause a foul odor.
+If the air gaps are preventing or blocking the water waste in the appliance, it will cause a foul odor and also standing water in the dishwasher.
 Check the air gaps to ensure that there is no blockage that prevents the water from flowing smoothly.

 If your dishwasher door is closed for an extended period of time, bacteria will start growing inside it.
 To stop this, what you need to do is keep the door slightly open when you are not using it.
 This allows the moisture to dry, which in turn reduces the likelihood of your dishwasher smelling.